IBM/svn-connector-for-storediq/README.md

   * *Create mount point*.
 It checks if the path for mount point exists, else it creates the path and bind that path for a local checkout.

-  * *validate_directories()* creates new initial directory with the same name as of svn repository/directory which we want to checkout.
-This name will be given by user from StoredIQ dashboard.
-[Need to confirm??]
+  * *validate_directories()* creates a new directory (if does not exist) with the same name as of `Initial Directory` value given by user from StoredIQ dashboard as explained in [Test section](#4-test-the-connector).
+The checked-out content will be placed here.

-  * *checkout* all the files from a specific repository of svn server to <local/data server??>.
+  * *checkout* all the content from a specific repository of svn server to StoredIQ Data Server.
 To perform data operations with svn server `pysvn` package is used and `pysvn.Client.checkout()` is used to checkout from svn data source.
 After checkout, mount all these files to the mount point created earlier.

   * *list_dir()* lists the files and sub-directories in the specified repository.
 This method gets called when we harvest the newly added volume in StoredIQ.
-The firt time call of list_dir(), internally calls checkout function.
+The firt time call of `list_dir()`, internally calls checkout function.

   * *lstat()* gets called if a directory is chosen to list the files.
 This method retrieves the file system-specific attributes like size, timestamp etc. for the specified file.

-  > Note: This pattern provides you code only for read capability of svn connector.
+  > **Note:** This pattern provides you code only for read capability of svn connector.
+It can extended further for write and delete capability.

 ### 2. Integrate the Connector with live IBM StoredIQ